samcn8/topas/README.md

  * Move ordering based on principal variation, cut nodes, capture moves sorted via MVV-LVA (Most Valuable Victim, Least Valuable Attacker), and killer moves
  * Quiescence search with delta pruning and static exchange evaluation (SEE) to mitigate the horizon effect
  * Tapered static evaluation based on piece values, piece-square tables (PST), and game state
+ * Late move reductions to reduce the search space

 Topas is named after one of my children's hermit crabs.
 Topas (the hermit crab) escaped in the house one day and we spent quite a few hours searching for her (successfully).
 Hopefully Topas (the chess engine) will search as diligently as we did, although perhaps a bit quicker.